 To explain DevOps in simpler and more business-friendly terms, I usually start with a story that explains how enterprises are getting impacted due to software failure.

-One of the infamous story is of Knight Capital Group’s Deployment fiasco and continued lack of action.
+One of the infamous stories is of Knight Capital Group’s Deployment fiasco and continued lack of action.

 Link for more details : https://dougseven.com/2014/04/17/knightmare-a-devops-cautionary-tale/